Yoann Gourcuff: Early career and Rennes

 Gourcuff began his career with Lorient, who were, at the time, managed by his father Christian in 1992.
 During his time at Lorient, he also trained at PEF Ploufragan, a regional academy located in the Brittany region that trained players similarly to the Clairefontaine academy in the Île-de-France.
-Further to his father's departure to Stade Rennais, Gourcuff, who initially considered rivals Nantes, followed suit and signed an aspirant (youth) contract with the club in 2001.
+Further to his father's departure to Rennes, Gourcuff, who initially considered rivals Nantes, followed suit and signed an aspirant (youth) contract with the club in 2001.
 He spent two years in the club's youth academy and, while competing domestically in the system, Gourcuff played on the club's under-19 team that won the 2003 edition of the Coupe Gambardella.
 Rennes defeated Strasbourg 4–1 in the final match at the Stade de France.
 Gourcuff scored the club's opening goal.
 Included on that team with Gourcuff were future club and international teammates Jimmy Briand and Sylvain Marveaux.

 Ahead of the 2003–04 season.
 Gourcuff was promoted to the club's reserve team in the Championnat de France amateur, the fourth level of French football, Gourcuff appeared in 15 matches and scored two goals with the team before signing his first professional contract in November 2003, which resulted in his promotion to the senior team by manager Laszlo Bölöni.
 Gourcuff made his professional debut on 25 January 2004 in a 2–0 victory to Croix-de-Savoie in the Coupe de France appearing as a substitute.
 On 7 February, he made his league debut in a 2–0 defeat to Auxerre appearing as a substitute.
 Following the match, he was relegated back to the reserve team.
 Gourcuff returned to the senior team in late March making two more substitute appearances against Strasbourg and Lille.
 On 18 April, he made his first professional start in a 3–1 win over Bordeaux.
 Gourcuff made his second career start on the final match day of the season assisting on a goal in a 4–0 victory over Montpellier.